What’s this area all about?

 - Evaluation of new or alternative pharmaceutical materials

-- Work within cross-functional teams to support new product introduction activities and technology transfers
+- Supporting new product introduction activities and technology transfers in cross-functional teams.

 As a Microbiology graduate at GSK, you can expect to work on:

-- Microbial testing of products and the manufacturing environment; this might include developing/transferring new methods/techniques into the area
+- Microbial testing of products and the manufacturing environment e.g. developing / transferring new methods / techniques

 - Interpreting microbiological and environmental monitoring data to allow release of product batches and assure production environmental quality is maintained